 “Ishiwari Zakura” was designated as a national natural treasure in 1923, but how it was born is still enigmatic.
 Also, various episodes are reported about it.
 The site of the Morioka District Court was a place where there was a mansion of the family of Morioka lord Nanbu.
-It is widely known that cherry seeds have entered the cracks of the stone in the garden, buds out and grows, spreading the cracks in the stones.
+It is widely known that cherry seeds have entered the stone’s cracks in the garden, buds out, and grows, spreading the cracks in the stones.

 “Ishiwari Zakura” became known nationwide in the Meiji era when the Meiji Emperor visited Tohoku and stopped by Morioka.
 At that time, “Ouun-ishi” was the official name, “Ishiwari Zakura” was a common name, but it is said that it has become established as a common name since entering the Showa era.

-In 1932, when the Morioka District Court caught fire, planters and firefighters desperately throw water on the trunk and defended this cherry tree.
-Some of the branches and leaves were burned, but it was revived spectacularly by carefully caring gardener.
+In 1932, when the Morioka District Court caught fire, planters, and firefighters desperately throw water on the trunk and defended this cherry tree.
+Some branches and leaves were burned, but it was revived spectacularly by a carefully caring gardener.
 The beautiful appearance of today is the result of deep love for cherry blossoms.
-The heart of the gardener is inherited and work to protect the cherry blossoms is still being done.
-Ishiwari Zakura’s “Snow Protecting” which wraps trunks with straw matting or supports branches with ropes and long trees to protect against the coldness of winter and the weight of snow is a winter features in Naruoka.
+The gardener’s heart is inherited, and work to protect the cherry blossoms is still being done.
+Ishiwari Zakura’s “Snow Protecting,” which wraps trunks with straw matting or supports branches with ropes and long trees to protect against the coldness of winter and snow’s weight, a winter feature in Naruoka.

 Ishiwari Zakura will flower earlier than Someiyosino of Morioka Castle Ruins Park.
 Middle of April, when Ishiwari Zakura’s blooming is reported, Morioka will also have a full-blown spring.

 Charms and Highlights of Rock Splitting Cherry Tree